JanMStraub/Edge_Bundling/README.md

 [Title] Local Iterative Optimization for Graph Bundling

 [Short abstract]
-_In this project, we want to use a polycephalum algorithm to approximate a minimal Steiner tree to bundle graphs._
+_In this thesis, we presented a novel edge bundling technique based on a Physarium approximation of a Steiner tree.
+This Steiner tree is then used as a routing structure for graph paths.
+The resulting drawings consist of densely bundled graphs that reduce node-edge overlaps and make it easier to get an overview of the graph data._

 [Type of Project] Bachelor thesis